10 Light Pollution Filters for Astrophotography in the City

 Real Examples from Amateurs

-I know you can just go to the company websites for mind-blowing example images with these filters – but maybe we should take a look at what actual amateurs are doing from the backyards?
+I know you can go to the company websites for mind-blowing example images with these filters – but maybe we should look at what actual amateurs are doing from the backyards.

-My backyard is considered to be a class 6-7, the introduction of LED street lights throughout my city over the last few years has brightened the sky up significantly.
-I appreciate that they are full cut-off lights pointing directly downwards, but what can I say, when you look up you see fewer stars than ever before.
+My backyard is considered to be a class 6.
+The introduction of LED streetlights throughout my city over the last few years has brightened the sky significantly.
+I appreciate that they are full cut-off lights pointing directly downward, but what can I say?
+When you look up, you see fewer stars than ever before.

 One-Shot-Color Filters

-Essentially there two types of filters, broadband and narrowband, and they are exactly how they sound.
+There are two types of filters, broadband and narrowband, and they are exactly how they sound.
 Broadband filters collect a wide array of light wavelengths and can produce more natural-looking colors (especially the stars).
-Whereas narrowband filters isolate a very specific bandpass only but ignore much more light pollution and moonlight.
+Conversely, narrowband filters isolate a very specific bandpass only but ignore much more light pollution and moonlight.

-I have included multi-bandpass narrowband filters, as they can often create impressive “near” full-color images in one shot (with some processing).
-I guess you could call this category, one-shot-color light pollution filters.
+I have included multi-bandpass narrowband filters, which can often create impressive “near” full-color images in one shot (with some processing).
+You could call this category one-shot-color light pollution filters.

 Modified Camera or Dedicated Astronomy Camera

-Most of the images I am about to share were captured with cameras with increased sensitivity to the hydrogen-alpha wavelength at 656 nm.
-(A lot of the great emission nebula really shine here).
+Most images I am about to share were captured with cameras highly sensitive to the hydrogen-alpha wavelength at 656 nm.
+(Many of the great emission nebulae really shine here.)

-Filters such as the Astronomik CLS-CCD include an added IR layer for this reason.
+Filters such as the Optolong L-Quad Enhance include an added IR cutoff to 1000nm.

 The Great Light Pollution Filter Round-Up

-All of these filters will have a spectral graph on their website showing you where they allow light to come through, and where they don’t.
-Understanding the type of artificial light glowing above your backyard will help you make a smart decision on a filter.
+All of these filters will have a spectral graph on their website showing where they allow light to come through and where they don’t.
+Understanding the type of artificial light glowing above your backyard will help you make a smart decision about a filter.

-You’ll need to make sure you purchase the correct format for your particular camera body, whether it will be attached to a telescope, or used with a camera lens.
+You’ll need to purchase the correct format for your particular camera body, whether attached to a telescope or used with a camera lens.

 A clip-in DSLR filter will sit underneath most camera lenses.

-As far as camera bodies go, Canon seems to have the widest variety of options available.
+Canon seems to have the widest variety of camera bodies available.
 More and more Nikon and Sony DSLRs and mirrorless bodies are being used for astrophotography, and I expect the availability of astrophotography filters to follow.

-For example, if you have the old-school, yellow, sodium vapor lamps lining your street, make sure to get one of the many light pollution filters that block this glow (I believe it’s around 589nm).
+For example, if you have old-school, yellow sodium vapor lamps lining your street, get one of the many light pollution filters blocking this glow (around 589nm).

 I can’t tell you which light pollution filter is best for your needs, but hopefully, the examples shown in this post will give you a better understanding of what to expect.